junwatu/recipe-nutritional-analysis/blog/README.md

 ### Analyzing Nutrition Data

 To analyze nutrition from the ingredients recipe, as mentioned before, we will use the [NutritionReport](https://resources.wolframcloud.com/FunctionRepository/resources/NutritionReport) function that is already deployed as an API.

-It's easy to invoke this API using Node.js:
+It's easy to invoke the API using Node.js.
+For example the `fetchRecipe` function will calculate the recipe nutrition based on the `ingredients` parameter:

 ```js
 import axios from 'axios'